ethereumclassic/tweets-eth_classic/README.md

 - Interesting technical analysis of network attributes such as hashrate, throughput, price movement.
 - Ecosystem updates, new projects, wallets, services, exchange listings (see next below).

 ### Retweets

 - Retweeted content must follow the above rules, and/or include required disclaimer within retweet message.
 - Must not excessively retweet the same account (up to 5 per month)

-## ETCtweets

-- For tweets submitted via #ETCtweets, include "This tweet was suggested by @USSER via #ETCtweets." either in the retweet text, or in a follow up message via a thread; see [Threading](#threading).

 ### Formatting and Style